-Buildings, including other components 10-40 years Machinery and equipment 3-20 years
+10-40 years 3-20 years

 When parts of an item of property and equipment have different useful lives, those components are accounted for as separate items of property and equipment.

 (m) Investment Property

 Investment property is comprised of properties owned by the Company that are held to either earn rental income or for capital appreciation, or both.
 The Company's investment properties include land and buildings.